-- 1.1 This is the Proposed Submission Local Plan for South Cambridgeshire (hereafter referred to as the draft Local Plan).
+- 1.1 This is the Local Plan for South Cambridgeshire.
 It updates and replaces the South Cambridgeshire Local Development Framework which was adopted between January 2007 and January 2010 and covered the period up to 2016.
-The draft Local Plan's policies and proposals cover the period 2011 to 2031.
-The draft Local Plan is founded on an extensive evidence base of studies and two rounds of public consultation on issues and options which were held between mid-July and end-September 2012 and mid-January to end-February 2013.
-It has been prepared in close cooperation with Cambridge City Council and Cambridgeshire County Council and its policies and proposals have been subject to sustainability appraisal through all stages of preparation.
-The Council has also worked with the local authorities in Cambridgeshire, Suffolk and Norfolk to produce a Strategic Housing Market Assessment (SHMA) to determine the amount of housing and jobs growth that will need to be accommodated by 2031 and agreed a memorandum of cooperation about how that need will be met. - 1.2 The draft Local Plan affects all of us that live, work or study in South Cambridgeshire, or who come here to enjoy all that the area has to offer.
+The Local Plan's policies and proposals cover the period 2011 to 2031.
+The Local Plan is founded on an extensive evidence base of studies and two rounds of public consultation on issues and options which were held between mid-July and end-September 2012 and mid-January to end-February 2013.
+Consultation on the Proposed Submission Local Plan was undertaken in summer 2013, before the plan was Submitted for Examination in March 2014.
+Further consultation was carried out on proposed modifications in 2015 and 2018.
+The Local Plan has been prepared in close cooperation with Cambridge City Council and Cambridgeshire County Council and its policies and proposals have been subject to sustainability appraisal through all stages of preparation.
+The Council has also worked with the local authorities in Cambridgeshire, Suffolk and Norfolk to produce a Strategic Housing Market Assessment (SHMA) to determine the amount of housing and jobs growth that will need to be accommodated by 2031 and agreed a memorandum of cooperation about how that need will be met. - 1.2 The Local Plan affects all of us that live, work or study in South Cambridgeshire, or who come here to enjoy all that the area has to offer.